Nicaraguan Literacy Campaign

 The Nicaraguan Literacy Campaign (Cruzada Nacional de Alfabetización, CNA) was a campaign launched in 1980 by the Sandinista government in order to reduce illiteracy in Nicaragua.
 It was awarded the prestigious UNESCO Literacy Award.
 There have been many other literacy campaigns in the country since the first one was launched in 1980.

 The Nicaraguan Literacy Campaign of 1980

 History, planning and goals

-In 1969, intentions to eliminate Nicaraguan illiteracy were outlined in the Sandinista National Liberation Front's (FLSN) historical program.
-Prior to the Sandinista Revolution in 1979 the majority of the rural population of Nicaragua was illiterate, with estimates as high as 75–90%.
+In 1969, intentions to eliminate Nicaraguan illiteracy were outlined in the Sandinista National Liberation Front's (FSLN) historical program.
+Prior to the Sandinista Revolution in 1979 some 75% of the rural population of Nicaragua was illiterate.
 The total population had an estimated illiteracy rate of 50%.
+This was exacerbated by dictator Anastasio Somoza García not being in favor of an educated populace: "I don't want educated people, I want oxen."
 Planning for the literacy campaign began approximately four months after the Sandinista Revolution which overthrew the Somoza political dynasty.
 Nearly 60,000 youths (high school and college age) and 30,000 adults of varying backgrounds were trained in two weeks for the five-month campaign.
 Citizen groups, workers' associations, youth organizations, and public institutions provided organizational support for the campaign.
 The goals of the literacy campaign were of a social-political, strategic and educational nature: